 Field-hunting tip

-Look in alkaline pegmatites country — that is the host setting where paranatisite typically forms.
+Look in alkaline pegmatites country, the host setting where paranatisite typically forms.
 If you start seeing natisite, aegirine, nepheline in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.